Snohomish County, Washington: 2020 census

 As of the 2020 census, there were 827,957 people, 306,828 households, and 211,519 families residing in the county.
 The population density was 396.8 /mi2.
 There were 321,523 housing units at an average density of 146.4 /mi2.

-The racial makeup of the county was 66.1% white, 12.3% Asian, 3.54% black or African American, 1.3% Native American, 0.6% Pacific Islander, 5.4% other races, and 10.8% from two or more races.
-Those of Hispanic or Latino origin made up 11.6% of the population.
+Snohomish County, Washington – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.